 - 13.7 Facilities on the Wivenhoe campus include the Sports Centre, Lakeside Theatre, and bars and restaurants which are all available for Wivenhoe residents to use.
 The University also runs many lectures and other events which are open to the public. - 13.8 Wivenhoe House Hotel is both a school, teaching hotel management and catering, as well as having bedrooms and dining facilities.
 Wivenhoe House Hotel welcomes the public to take advantage of its facilities. - 13.9 The University is valued as a very important asset for Wivenhoe.
-This Plan supports its growth. - 13.10 The new cycle track alongside Colchester Road (B1028) will assist in helping to meet the objective of reducing car usage between Wivenhoe Town and Wivenhoe Park. - 13.11 The University hopes to grow its student population by 20% over the next 5 years (from 2015) and to 20,000 in the longer term.
-It is understood that there is sufficient space in the Wivenhoe campus area to provide additional student accommodation to meet this expansion.
+This Plan supports its growth. - 13.10 The new cycle track alongside Colchester Road (B1028) will assist in helping to meet the objective of reducing car usage between Wivenhoe Town and Wivenhoe Park.

-- 13.12 Whilst growth in the University will largely be accommodated on land already owned by the University, it will need to expand beyond the boundaries of Wivenhoe Park in the future.
-A logical place for it to expand is on the other side of the A133.
-This site can already be reached safely on foot by a tunnel under the A133 as well by a controlled crossing at the Knowledge Gateway junction.
-Access to this site for vehicles could be easily by achieved by amending the existing junction to access the Knowledge Gateway. - 13.13 It is recognised that this land on the north side of the A133 is within the Wivenhoe Neighbourhood Plan area and that it could be allocated as a strategic development site for housing in the emerging Colchester Local Plan. - 13.14 The following policies should apply to the University of Essex.
-See paragraph 9.18 regarding the land by Boundary Road which was zoned in 2010 for University expansion.
+- 13.11 The University hopes to grow its student population by 20% over the next 5 years (from 2015) and to 20,000 in the longer term.
+It is understood that there is sufficient space in the Wivenhoe campus area to provide additional student accommodation to meet this expansion. - 13.12 Whilst it is expected that the growth of the University will largely be accommodated on land already owned by the University up to 2024/2025, it will need to expand beyond the boundaries of Wivenhoe Park at some point in the future.
+A new allocation for University expansion is likely to be identified as part of the new garden community or as a direct land allocation in the emerging Colchester and/ or Tendring Local Plans.
+The Town Council will work with the University and Colchester and Tendring Councils to agree an approach to the University's long term expansion. - 13.13 It is recognised that this land on the north side of the A133 is within the Wivenhoe Neighbourhood Plan area and that it could be allocated as a strategic development site for housing in the emerging Colchester Local Plan. - 13.14 See paragraph 9.18 regarding the land by Boundary road which was zoned in 2010 for University expansion.